Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 What does it mean if my dog isn't very sniffy or foodie?

-Some breeds, such as sight hounds, may be less sniffy than those bred to have their nose on the ground.
+Some breeds, such as sight hounds, may be less sniffy than those dogs bred to have their nose on the ground.
 It’s ok if your dog is not particularly interested in scatter feeding.

 Try to find out what games they enjoy or are motivated by.